anjalisingh0403/Naukri-Resume-Sql-Case-study/README.md

 group by u.user_id
 having count(r.resume_id) <3;

--- create a list of users who subscribed in 2024 on the 'Zety' portal and get the experience_years on the first resume.
+-- create a list of users who subscribed in 2024 on the 'Zety' portal and get the experience_years on the first resume?

 select u.*, p.portal_code